 Senior Service Award

-The Alumni Association is seeking nominations from faculty, staff and students for the fall 2018 Senior Service Award.
+The Alumni Association is seeking nominations from faculty, staff and students for the spring 2019 Senior Service Award.
 This award is presented at each commencement ceremony to a graduating senior who has made significant contributions to the University and/or the community through volunteerism while maintaining an outstanding academic record.
 The recipient receives a commemorative plaque, a check for $300, an engraved paver located in the Student Union Plaza and is recognized at the commencement ceremony.
 The nomination forms are due by Friday, Feb.
 1.

 View previous recipients.

 Student Club Grants – Applications Now Available

 Do you know of a student club searching for sponsors to fund a specific project, trip or cause?
 The UNF Alumni Association is proud to offer grant funding for two student clubs for up $1,000 per club.
 Applications for the fall semester are due by Thursday, Jan.
 31. Click here for an application.
-For questions, please contact the Office of Alumni Engagement and Annual Giving at (904) 620-4723 or by e-mailing email@example.com.
+For questions, please contact the Office of Alumni Engagement and Annual Giving at (904) 620-4723 or by e-mailing firstname.lastname@example.org.

 Spring 2018 Recipients: